nsbradford/VimGPT/README.md

 **The Solution**: Instead of asking the agent to call a tool with the new contents, give the agent a "Editor" tool which drops into a sub-agent with appropriate context.
 The simulated editor shows the state of the editor in plaintext, takes individual keystrokes, and reflects updates.
 And why invent your own editor when LLMs already know about Vim?

-### Drawbacks
+### Drawbacks / open issues

 > :warning: **WARNING**: VimGPT is still experimental and not yet ready for production.

 - VimGPT's performance varies considerably depending on your chosen agent runtime - your mileage may vary.
 - VimGPT tends to be quite fast, but does consume a lot of requests/tokens because each command is its own request.
+There is an option for allowing multiple commands per request, but this tends to degrade agent performance.
 - So far, only `gpt-4` seems capable of using this properly - more research tbd.
+- even GPT-4 can sometimes get confused and submit files that are clearly wrong sometimes, and sometimes can enter endless loops of using the wrong commands - unclear if just a prompt eng issue or whether the models are not quite good enough at Vim.
+- some misc bugs, e.g. trouble with translating escape characters

 ## Installation